niall-mcgowan/niall-mcgowan.github.io/pages/about.md

 I'm an **Information Security Professional** and **BSI ISO27001 Lead Auditor**.

 <div class="typewriter">
-  <h3>Cloud Security / Network Security and Management / Business Continuity and Disaster Recovery Planning / Physical Security / Data Protection and GDPR / Access Control Systems / More Below!</h3>
+  <p>Cloud Security / Network Security and Management / Business Continuity and Disaster Recovery Planning / Physical Security / Data Protection and GDPR / Access Control Systems / More Below!</p>
 </div>

 With an eclectic range of previous experience I have recently focused on holistic evaluations of security baselines in IaaS, PaaS and SaaS cloud environments to define and adapt policy and automate checks and remediation.